 (2) The Minister shall prepare a report based on the review referred to in subsection (1) and shall, as soon as is practicable after its preparation, cause the report to be laid before each House of Parliament.

-[Section 64 inserted by No. 54 of 1985 s.
+[Section 64 inserted: No. 54 of 1985 s.
 50.]

 First Schedule — Carriage for which commercial goods vehicle licence not required